 BURNED OUT ELEMENT

-Jill just wrap your wood chips in foil put right on the heating element and u will have plenty of smoke
+Jill, just wrap your wood chips in foil put right on the heating element and you will have plenty of smoke at 150 degrees.

 My husband's great aunt gave him a Royal Oak Electric Smoker Model 1608A.
 She used it one time and didn't like it.
 We brought it home and found out we don't have the owner's manual in it.
 I have tried several sites trying to find manual and can't find one.
 Does anyone know of a site where I might be able to find one?
 We are really anxious to try it.
 Thanks for any help.

-I use sawdust on aluminum foil homemade pan.
+I use sawdust on an aluminum foil homemade pan.
 I get great smoke starting at 150 degrees.

 This thing is so cheap the door won't even close into the latch.
 I eventually just shoved it in far enough to use the swing latch.